alexgolec/tda-api/docs/streaming.rst

 ``FUTURES_OPTIONS_BOOK`` as accessible streams.
 All experimentation has resulted in these streams refusing to connect, typically returning errors about unavailable services.
-Due to this behavior and the lack of official documentation for book streams generally, ``tda-api`` these streams to be partially implemented, and so excludes them.
+Due to this behavior and the lack of official documentation for book streams generally, ``tda-api`` assumes these streams are not actually implemented, and so excludes them.
 If you have any insight into using them, please
 `let us know <https://github.com/alexgolec/tda-api/issues>`__.